 An expensive waste of money?

-The question researchers, and the Food Standards Australia and New Zealand (FSANZ) has, is whether taking a supplement of probiotics, or eating a food which boasts it as an ingredient, can do our bodies any good.
+The question researchers, and the Food Standards Australia and New Zealand (FSANZ) has, is whether taking a supplement of probiotics or eating food which boasts it as an ingredient, can do our bodies any good.
 After all, before the bacteria in a probiotic product can change our gut for the better, ”they have to survive the perilous journey through the acid bath that is our stomach and set up home in the intestines”, Ahsan explains.

 But not all probiotics are created equal, nor does everybody respond in the same way to probiotics.
 “While one type of probiotic, such as Lactobacillus, may help prevent ill health, another type of the same probiotic may be useless or may do more harm than good,” Victoria University's Dr Michelle Ball tells SBS.
 “A generic probiotic is not suitable for everyone, because the reasons for imbalance are highly individual,” she says.
-“Ultimately, people need to gain understanding of their own gut health and this can be achieved by working their doctor and providing a simple stool sample."
+“Ultimately, people need to gain an understanding of their own gut health and this can be achieved by working their doctor and providing a simple stool sample."

-Ball's research paper also found that probiotics act differently between men and women, which means it's not as simple as taking one-size-fits-all supplement to restore your gut health.
+Ball's research paper also found that probiotics act differently between men and women, which means it's not as simple as taking a one-size-fits-all supplement to restore your gut health.

-Dr Margaret Morris, Professor and Head of Pharmacology at the School of Medical Sciences, University of New South Wales, who is currently working on the link between gut and cognitive health, agrees that more research needs to be done.
+Dr Margaret Morris, Professor and Head of Pharmacology at the School of Medical Sciences, University of New South Wales, who is currently working on the link between the gut and cognitive health, agrees that more research needs to be done.
 Morris' findings, which indicate that eating an unhealthy diet leads to poor gut bacteria, which can be linked to changes in cognitive ability (or function) may go a long way to exploring some of the effects of gut microbiota on the brain.
 “What we do know, is that if you have been eating poorly, drinking excessive levels of alcohol, or taking antibiotics, you'll have a disruption of the balance of good and bad bacteria in your gut,” she says.
 “When your bacteria is in balance, your body is healthy and your immune system is strong.
 If it's lacking, you're more likely to have poor memory recall, disrupted sleep patterns, low mood and other health issues.”

 Another reason to ensure your bacteria is balanced is the effect it has on your weight.
 “When an obese person diets, the balance of their gut organisms shift towards that of a lean person,” she says of her recent studies.
 “Some obese people try to redress their bacterial imbalance by consuming probiotics, but unless you know which bacteria you're lacking, they may not do much good.”